 Section 2A.
-Tree/Permanent Crop Production
+Tree/Permanent Crop Production This section is identical in the ILP and the CORE.

 Section 2C.
 Crop Processing

 This section collects information on on-farm processing of commodities produced by the holding.
 The section includes a detailed list of processed products that are to be adapted at the country level.
 The section gathers information on the quantity of production and value of sales of each product in the past 12 months, as well as who in the household controls the earnings derived from this activity.